rulewis/journey-optimizer.en/help/using/create-message.md

 >[!NOTE]
 >
->Every user can access, create, edit and publish messages.
+>Users can access, create, edit and/or publish messages depending on their product profile.
 Learn more about user permissions [in this section](../using/administration/permissions.md).

 ![](assets/messages-list.png)